Roffagalaxis/Bugtracker/README.md

 Example on Windows:\
 python Bugtracker.py C:/Users/YourName/Download/Bugtracker-main/Bugtracker-main/Videos/TestVideo.mp4

-After video is started you should wait until the petri dish was lifted up
+After video is started you should wait until the petri dish was lifted up, then:\
-a) Press "F" to stop the video and select the animal with the mouse
+a) Press "F" to stop the video and select the animal with the mouse\
-b) Press "Space" and now select the area where the program will draw the squares
+b) Press "Space" and now select the area where the program will draw the squares\
-c) Adjust the squares with "W","A","S" and "D" buttons
+c) Adjust the squares with "W","A","S" and "D" buttons\

 You can check running the example here: